lawalTheWest/_pld_/C-Review/README.md

     - Reflect on your progress throughout the week and identify areas of improvement.
     - Self-assess your understanding of the key concepts covered during the C language review.
     - Make notes of any additional topics or questions you have for further exploration.

-This comprehensive schedule covers a wide range of C programming concepts and provides you with both theoretical knowledge and practical coding experience.
-Good luck with your C language review!